NiklasPeterson/github-flow/README.md

 ![5](5.png)

-Once we have tested everything in the staging env we can now create a PR from sprint/x to the main/master branch. if all our tests are successful, you can deploy your changes to verify them in production.
-If your branch causes issues, you can roll it back by deploying the existing main branch into production.
+Once we have tested everything in the `staging` env we can do a deploy to `live` environment to verify them in production.

-When the pull request has been reviewed and everything looks good, it is time for the final testing.
-GitHub allows you to deploy from a branch for final testing in production before merging with the master branch.
+GitHub allows you to deploy from a branch for final testing in production before merging with it into the main branch.

-If any issues arise, you can undo the changes by deploying the master branch into production again!
+So if your branch causes issues, you can either fix them in your PR or even roll it back by deploying the existing main branch into production.

-> **If your branch causes issues, you should fix them in your branch before merging with the main/master.**
+> **If your branch causes issues, you should fix them in your branch before merging with the main.**
 > With GitHub, you can deploy from a branch for final testing in production before merging to main.

-### 3.2 Merge to main/master
+### 3.2 Merge to main

 ![6](6.png)

-Now that your changes have been verified in production, it is time to merge your code into the main/master branch.
+Now that your changes have been verified and tested in production, it is time to merge your code into the `main` branch.

 Once merged, Pull Requests preserve a record of the historical changes to your code.
 Because they're searchable, they let anyone go back in time to understand why and how a decision was made.

-**ProTip**

-> By incorporating certain keywords into the text of your Pull Request, you can associate issues with code.
-When your Pull Request is merged, the related issues are also closed.
-For example, entering the phrase Closes #32 would close issue number 32 in the repository.
-For more information, check out our [help article](https://help.github.com/articles/closing-issues-via-commit-messages).

-Now that your changes have been verified in production, it is time to merge your code into the main branch.

-Once merged, Pull Requests preserve a record of the historical changes to your code.
-Because they're searchable, they let anyone go back in time to understand why and how a decision was made.

 ## Hotfix

-- Create a new branch (`hotfix/x`) from `master`.
+- Create a new branch (`hotfix/x`) from `main`.

-- Create one PR from `hotfix` to `master` and see if you run into merge conflicts
+- Create one PR from `hotfix` to `main` and see if you run into merge conflicts

   - If that's the case, resolve the merge conflicts so the PR ends up in a state to be merged, and have someone review the PR